Spanish American wars of independence: Government and politics

 Independence also did not result in stable political regimes, save in a few countries.
-First, the new nations did not have well-defined identities, but rather the process of creating identities was only beginning.
-This would be carried out through newspapers and the creation of national symbols, including new names for the countries ("Mexico", "Colombia", "Ecuador", "Bolivia", "Argentina"), that broke with the past.
+First, the new nations did not have well-defined identities; rather, the process of creating identities was only beginning.
+This process would be carried out through newspapers and the creation of national symbols, including new names for the countries ("Mexico", "Colombia", "Ecuador", "Bolivia", "Argentina"), that broke with the past.
 In addition, the borders were not firmly established, and the struggle between federalism and centralism, which began in independence, continued throughout the rest of the century.
 Two large states that emerged from the wars—Gran Colombia and the Federal Republic of Central America—collapsed after a decade or two, and Argentina would not consolidate politically until the 1860s.

 The wars destroyed the old civilian bureaucracy that had governed the region for centuries, as institutions such as the audiencias were eliminated and many Peninsular officials fled to Spain.
 The Catholic Church, which had been an important social and political institution during the colonial period, initially came out weakened by the end of the conflicts.
 As with government officials, many Peninsular bishops abandoned their dioceses and their posts were not filled for decades until new prelates could be created and relations between the new nations and the Vatican were regularized.
 Then as the Church recovered, its economic and political power was attacked by liberals.

 Despite the fact that the period of the wars of independence itself was marked by a rapid expansion of representative government, for several of the new nations the nineteenth century was marked by militarism because of the lack of well-defined political and national institutions.
 The armies and officers that came into existence during the process of independence wanted to ensure that they got their rewards once the struggle was over.
 Many of these armies did not fully disband once the wars were over and they proved to be one of the stabler institutions in the first decades of national existence.
 These armies and their leaders effectively influenced the course of political development.
 Out of this new tradition came the caudillos, strongmen who amassed formal and informal economic, military and political power in themselves.